tiroh/ports-doc/asynchronicity.rst

 Asynchronicity and Parallelism
 ==============================

-Starting with version 0.5.0, Ports supports asynchronicity and parallelism.
-In order to make asynchronous programming as simple and transparent as possible, Ports abstracts from the rather technical notion of multithreading and introduces its own model of asynchronicity.
+In order to make asynchronous and parallel programming as simple and transparent as possible, Ports abstracts from the rather technical notion of multithreading and introduces its own model of asynchronicity and parallelism.
 In many cases, this model enables you to benefit from asynchronous and/or parallel execution without having to worry about the intricate complexities of synchronization and deadlock prevention.

+An important difference between Ports and other frameworks is that Ports does not differentiate between "synchronous" and "asynchronous" messages.
+The reason is separation of concerns: a developer having to care about asynchronicity while writing business code is effectively mixing concerns.
+So, Ports treats all messages as potentially asynchronous and introduces the notion of *synchronzation domains* that allows transparent separation of asynchronicity from business logic.

 Synchronization Domains
 =======================

-An important difference between Ports and other frameworks is that Ports does not recognize the concept of a "synchronous" or an "asynchronous" message.
-That's because separation of concerns is an important cornerstone of Ports's philosophy, and a developer having to care about asynchronicity while writing business code is effectively mixing concerns.
-So, Ports introduces the more abstract notion of **synchronzation domains** that allows transparent separation of asynchronicity from business logic.

-A synchronization domain is an imaginary collection of components that share a common **dispatch policy** and a common **synchronization policy**.
+A *synchronization domain* is an imaginary collection of components that share a common **dispatch policy** and a common **synchronization policy**.
 An application can define arbitrarily many synchronization domains, but each component can only belong to exactly one synchronization domain.